lanjiangboston/GiniClust/README.md

  - Dataname_RareCluster_diff_gene_overlap.pdf: Venn diagram for differentially expressed genes and high gini genes
  - Dataname_RareCluster_overlapgene_rawCounts_bar_plot.genename.pdf: barplot of rare cluster and major cluster for the overlap genes

-The second folder is the folder 'Library' , which includes all newly installed packages.
+Furthermore, a folder named 'Library' will be created, which includes a wealth of newly installed packages.

 Reference
 ---------